-- Plant herbs in spring or fall.
 Most herbs thrive in a sunny location with average to dry soil and are ideal plants for rockeries and hillsides.
 A formal herb garden space is not necessary; simply find a spot to add one or more herb plants to your existing landscape.

-- Grow herbs without fertilizer for the most flavorful herbs.
 Depending on where you live, some cooking herbs grow fresh all year long, merely slowing down in winter and becoming vigorous again spring through fall.
 Others die back completely, but usually regrow in spring.

 Harvest most herbs by cutting one or more whole stems to ground level at regular intervals throughout the plant.
 In other words, don’t snip off the tips and don’t cut from one spot in the plant.
 Harvest even when flowering; either pinch off flowers before use, use flowers as a garnish for salads or add them to recipes along with the green leaves.

-- Wash herbs by placing cut stems in a large bowl of cold water.
+Place cut stems in a large bowl of cold water.
 Sprinkle salt lightly over the herbs; this causes any bugs to jump off.
 Soak herbs for 10 minutes, rinse under running water and shake dry.

-- Store fresh herbs for a day or two by placing washed cuttings in a glass or vase of room temperature water on your kitchen counter out of direct sunlight.
+Place washed cuttings in a glass or vase of room temperature water on your kitchen counter out of direct sunlight.
 For longer storage, wrap washed herbs in toweling and store in the vegetable bin or plastic bag in the refrigerator.

-- Chop fresh herbs just before adding to any recipe.
 Most fresh herbs darken upon standing (parsley is the only exception).
 Use a gentle slicing motion with a sharp knife; rough up-and-down chopping tends to bruise and blacken fresh herbs.

-- Dry or freeze herbs for use during winter months.
 Tie a bundle of herbs and hang by their roots in a shaded area (not full sun) with good air circulation.
 Or preheat your oven to the lowest temperature setting, arrange herb stems in a single layer on a baking sheet.
 Dry herbs until brittle.
 Remove dried leaves from stems and transfer to a lidded jar for storage; discard stems.
 For freezer storage, wash fresh herbs, dry well and transfer to zipper-style freezer-safe bags.

 How to grow the 10 most common culinary herbs